Challenging the Implied Consent Law for DUI Arrests in Florida with Persistence and Knowledge

 A judge may also require that you install an ignition interlock device on your vehicle.
 First offenders are required to have an ignition interlock device installed if a minor was in the vehicle or their blood alcohol level reached a certain level.
 The use of an ignition interlock device is mandated for a second DUI conviction.

-Contact a DUI lawyer in Largo, FL who understands the implied consent law
+Contact a DUI lawyer in St. Petersburg, FL who understands the implied consent law

 At the law office of Joseph Montrone, Jr., P.A., I defend drivers charged with violating the implied consent law for refusal to take a breath, blood or urine test and challenge the results of such tests when drivers comply.
 I provide a free initial consultation.
 Contact me online or call my office at 727-888-0102.